ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 }
 ```

-If we mark the `SCALE` variable as Final (i.e. a constant), mypyc will notice that and
+If we mark the `SCALE` variable as Final, mypyc will notice that and inline the value.
-inline the value at the lookup site.

 ```python3 {hl_lines=[3]}
 from typing import Final